-With the conversion of two Stearman bi-plane aircraft to the Airtanker role, in 1958 Air Spray Ltd. was awarded the first ever aerial wildfire suppression contract issued by the Alberta Government.
+With the conversion of two Stearman bi-plane aircraft to the Airtanker role, Air Spray Ltd. was awarded the first ever aerial wildfire suppression contract issued by the Alberta Government.
 This contract continued until 1961, when Air Spray Ltd. switched to the larger and faster TBM Avenger aircraft to provide Alberta with Airtanker services.

 While the TBM Avenger was a relatively effective Airtanker, the industry was looking to a next generation alternative in the form of a faster, medium sized, twin engine aircraft.
 The A26 was seen as the ideal aircraft to become an airtanker.
 Built in the United States between 1944 and 1945 and used extensively during the Korean war, its powerful twin Rolls Royce engines provided the aircraft with speed and the ability to carry a large payload of fire retardant.
 It also came equipped with a bomb bay ideal for the installation of a tank to hold the retardant.
 Several companies throughout North America saw the potential of the A26 and the industry rapidly grew with dozens of A26s converted to airtankers during the 1960's and 70's.

 Unfortunately, the conversion cost of the A26 was high and while the company could afford to purchase the aircraft, Air Spray (1967) Ltd. needed cash to complete the project.
 The person to provide the cash turned out to be Alberta bush pilot and entrepreneur, Don Hamilton.